|

 politicians are suspect, but their moves to form their particular parties are manifestations of the fragmentation so prevalent

+in the postmodern age.
 The fragmentation of political power was recently reinforced by the People Power II.

 Political power does not rest on one totalizing party but on the autonomous political parties constantly engaged in paralogy.